ahwayakchih/templatedtextformatters/README.markdown

 ## Changelog

 - **1.8** Update for Symphony 2.3.
 This drops compatibility with Symphony 2.2.
 Removed Makrell formatter (Makrell project is dead).
+Fixed a bug in XSLT template (error when there was no utility found).
 - **1.7** New template: XSLT.
 - **1.6** Update for Symphony 2.2, fixed few bugs, updated Markdown template, added new template: Makrell, changed this README to Markdown syntax.
 - **1.5** Update for Symphony 2.0.3.
 This drops compatibility with Symphony 2.0.2.